ElHacker/PTAM/README.md

 * Add the image filenames in the list parsed by first for loop under the `if __name__ == '__main__':`.
 The current code uses 1 filename in the list as `['astronaut']`
 * Run ORB.ipynb

+### Running the pipeline for keypoint detection and matching across frames of a video
+* Download the file `keypoint_tracking.py` in the run directory
+* Put the video in .mp4 format in the run directory.
+For faster run time, video compression is recommended.
+* In the function definition `def main():` add the filename `clip = VideoFileClip('<filename>')`
+* Run the script with `python keypoint_tracking.py --video`